riemarc/journalmk/readme.md

 note taking app.

-While it was designed to layout xournalpp notes (*.xopp) well-arranged in a pdf document, it can be used with all sorts of digital content/notes which have a pdf representation, like
+While it was designed to layout xournalpp notes (*.xopp) well-arranged in a pdf document, it can be used with all sorts of digital content/notes which can be converted to a pdf document, like

 * pictures (*.jpg, *.png, ...)
 * office documents (*.odt, *.doc, *.xls, ...)